 To the outside world, the true victim is never clearly evident.

-Especially challenging when abuse toward men has a tendency to be swept under the rug as male perpetrated abuse is more prevalent.
+Especially challenging when abuse toward men has a tendency to be swept under the rug as male perpetrated abuse is apparently so much more prevalent…likely as a result of so much being dismissed by society.

 That Label Has Been Deflected Upon You

-When the focus is placed on men overwhelmingly being perpetrators of narcissistic abuse, it often results in male victims being swept under the rug.
-Instead of taking situations case by case, people generalize in ways that dismiss that men are victims, too.
+When the focus is placed on men overwhelmingly being perpetrators of narcissistic abuse, it often results in male victims being shrugged off.
+Instead of taking situations case by case, people generalize in ways that are dismissive to men being victims, too.
 Each time you see a meme that generalizes men as faulted in relationships, it subliminally reinforces that if men are the perpetrators they can never be the victim.

 This makes deflecting the blame back on you extremely easy.
 And because you’re an empathetic guy, you take that to heart.
 And because you’re constantly reminded that because you are a guy, you are the problem, you are left constantly battling that label in your head.

-Narcissists, in the belief of superiority, would never suggest or consider for a moment they are a narcissists.
-Unfortunately, a common occurrence in narcissistic abuse is for narcissists to deflect their problems onto others, such as by joining narcissistic support groups.
-If you call out that they’re a narcissist, they’ll deflect that back on you and because you have empathy they lack, you try to wrap your head around accepting how to fix that.
+Narcissists, in the belief of superiority, would never suggest or consider for a moment they are the root of problems.
+A common occurrence in narcissistic abuse is for narcissists to deflect their problems onto others.
+If you call out that they’re a narcissist, they’ll deflect that back on you and because you have empathy they lack, you try to wrap your head around accepting it and how to fix it.

-Since narcissistic personality disorder affects men more often than women, that’s an easy jump for a woman to make and an even easier jump for a guy that doesn’t actually have NPD to be worried he does.
+Since statistically narcissistic personality disorder seems to affect men for whatever reason more often than women, that’s an easy jump for a woman to make and an even easier jump for a guy that doesn’t actually have NPD to be worried he does.

 And there is researched evidence to suggest that while men tend to be more aggressive in abusive relationships, women tend to be more psychologically manipulative.
 Interestingly enough, when you adjust out instances just of destruction of property or physical assault, the statistics of men and women being perpetrators of abuse (not necessarily linked to personality disorders) are much more balanced.

 What this means is, whereas a woman is less likely to throw a punch, she is more likely to take advantage of mental manipulation that causes you to question your own reality.
-You see this problem leak over into narcissist victim support groups where it used as retaliation or validation for their actions without context when the girl is going through a break up.
+Or perhaps the shame of being a man that was beaten by a woman could be keeping men quiet for the same reason victims of rape feel shame and embarassment leading them to stay quiet.

 Narcissist Victim Support Groups Have Turned into Breakup Support Groups